Investing in Doma Holdings Inc. (DOMA) is a safe bet with a significant edge - The Dwinnex

 Earnings Estimates

-There are 4 different market analysts currently analyzing its stock.
+As of right now, 4 analysts gave their recommendation on the stock of the company.
 The consensus estimate for the next quarter is $-0.09, with high estimates of $-0.08 and low estimates of $-0.11.

 Analysts are recommending an EPS of between $-0.41 and $-0.54 for the fiscal current year, implying an average EPS of $-0.49.
 EPS for the following year is $-0.21, with 4 analysts recommending between $-0.11 and $-0.3.